MicrosoftDocs/VBA-Docs/api/Outlook.Conversation.SetAlwaysAssignCategories.md

 The **[ItemChange](Outlook.Items.ItemChange.md)** event of the **[Items](Outlook.Items.md)** object occurs when you call the **SetAlwaysAssignCategories** method on a conversation.

 To determine existing master categories for the current user, examine the **[Categories](Outlook.Store.Categories.md)** property of the **[Store](Outlook.Store.md)** object that is specified by the _Store_ parameter.
-If one or more categories specified by the _Categories_ parameter do not exist in the master categories collection, the categories will be assigned to the conversation but will not be added to the master categories collection.
+If one or more categories specified by the _Categories_ parameter don't exist in the master categories collection, the categories will be assigned to the conversation but will not be added to the master categories collection.

 To determine the existing categories that are always assigned to items of the conversation in the specified store, use the **[GetAlwaysAssignCategories](Outlook.Conversation.GetAlwaysAssignCategories.md)** method.